 For most clients, a primary concern after a motor vehicle accident is how they will pay medical bills.
 As a no-fault state, New Jersey’s process paying medical bills is complicated.
-Fortunately, I have over 35 years of experience in this area, and I am ready to explain your options.
+Fortunately, I have over 35 years of experience in this area, and I can explain your options.
 From my law office in Livingston, I serve clients in Essex County and across New Jersey.

 No-fault insurance in New Jersey includes personal injury protection, or PIP, to pay your medical bills regardless of who was at fault.
 There are many no-fault options available, and some provide more coverage than others.
 I offer a free consultation to review your insurance and explain what is covered.